geor9/AutoForwardIMessage/README.md

 ===================

 A very simple AppleScript to help those who have to juggle between Android and iPhone...
-- Forwards incoming iMessage texts to any account of choice
+- Forwards incoming and outgoing iMessage texts to any account of choice

 To install
 ==========